lucyjanetetlow/cdcssg.github.io/information/financial/financial_help.md

 layout: information
 title: Financial Help
 group: information
+description: Financial help for those affected by Cri du Chat Syndrome, and their carers
+keywords: benefits
 ---

 There are many sources of financial help available.
 Your local [Citizens Advice Bureau](http://www.citizensadvice.org.uk/) can help with advice on finance and benefits, if you need it.